 I’m finally writing a Vang Vieng travel guide after spending over a month in Laos last summer.
-Vang Vieng was one if not my favorite destination I visited in this land locked Southeast Asian country.
+Vang Vieng was the most memerable time I had when I visited this land locked Southeast Asia country.
 Situated between Thailand, Vietnam, Cambodia, Myanmar, and China this country often gets skipped while traveling throughout this area.

 vang vieng travel guide